-Lab 1.3 Consider two algorithms with regular and irregular workloads.
+Lab 1.3 Consider two similar synthetic parallel algorithms, one with regular and the other with irregular workloads.
+It is not necessary to analyze the algorithms or the code.
 Assess the scalability of these algorithms when using static and dynamic workload distributions (functions (ir)regularWorkload(Static)Dynamic) for several number of threads and problem sizes.
 Which scheduler is best fit for each type of workload?
-Plot the results using a column chart for 1, 2, 4, 8, max\#cores, 1.5x max\#cores, 2x max\#cores, 3x max\#cores and 4x max\#cores.
+Plot the results using a column chart for 1, 2, 4, 8, max#cores, 1.5x max#cores, 2x max#cores, 3x max#cores and 4x max#cores.